wp-plugins/feedback-side-tab/readme.txt

 offering feedback campaign setup, customer experience capture, digital content protection, online money payment, and social media sharing.
 With only a few clicks, business has the powerful comment box ready.
 It dramatically increases customer engagement.
-Customers never ignore request to leave a comment or suggestion or review.

 Collecting feedback is one of total customer satisfaction means to help retain your existing customers, find customer pain points to make improvements.
 The positive reviews or testimonials are the most powerful tool to generate sales leads.
 Every business should treat collecting feedback as their first priority.

+For more, please visit [http://www.grabimo.com](http://www.grabimo.com)

 [youtube http://www.youtube.com/watch?v=AH4k64nyR3Y]